zshainsky/zshainsky/user/pages/02.Projects/esp8266-voice-xml-sensor-network/item.md

 ![](ESPDHT11.png)![](ESPLED.png)

 ### ESP8266
 An ESP8266 is an 80MHz processor that is wifi enabled to run a full TCP/IP network stack.
-Because this chip is a microporssesor, that eliminates the need to use something else like arduino + a wifi shield, to do simple embeded projects.
+Because this chip is a microprocessor, that eliminates the need to use something else like arduino + a wifi shield, to do simple embedded projects.
 The easiest way I found to work with this chip was with a breakout board from [adafruit](https://www.adafruit.com/product/2471).
 The reason I selected this board specifically, is for two reasons,
 1. Adafruit has some good documentation and walkthroughs
 2. It works with Arduino code, which requires little code to get you hosting your own website on this tiny wifi enabled microcontroller in no time